Docs Menu

 • This command also removes any indexes associated with the dropped collection.

-• Starting in MongoDB 4.4, the db.collection.drop() method and drop command abort any in-progress index builds on the target collection before dropping the collection.
-Prior to MongoDB 4.4, attempting to drop a collection with in-progress index builds results in an error, and the collection is not dropped.
+• The db.collection.drop() method and drop command abort any in-progress index builds on the target collection before dropping the collection.

 For replica sets or shard replica sets, aborting an index on the primary does not simultaneously abort secondary index builds.
 MongoDB attempts to abort the in-progress builds for the specified indexes on the primary and if successful creates an associated abort oplog entry.
 Secondary members with replicated in-progress builds wait for a commit or abort oplog entry from the primary before either committing or aborting the index build.

-• Starting in MongoDB 4.0.2, dropping a collection deletes its associated zone/tag ranges.
+• Dropping a collection deletes its associated zone/tag ranges.

 • Starting in MongoDB 5.0, the drop command and the db.collection.drop() method return an error if you try to drop a collection in the admin database or the config database from a mongos.
 To drop these collections, connect to the config server and run the command there.